Mindful Sex Is Mind-Blowing Sex

 I hope you can now clearly see how mindfulness can be applied during sex.

-Here’s something else that’s super important: before applying mindfulness to your sex life, it’s best to get into the groove of it in your daily life.
-The better you get at achieving an in-the-moment state in life in general, the easier it will be for you to achieve this same state during sex.
+Here’s something else that’s important: Before applying mindfulness to your sex life, it’s best to get into the groove of it in your daily life.
+The better you get at achieving an in-the-moment state in general, the easier it will be for you to achieve the same state during sex.
 Learning to immerse in your sensations while doing daily activities will enable you to better do so during sex.

-This article was excerpted and adapted from Dr. Laurie Mintz’s book, Becoming Cliterate: Why Orgasm Equality Matters — And How to Get It (HarperCollins, 2017) and also first appeared in Tabu.zine.
+This post was excerpted and adapted from my book, Becoming Cliterate: Why Orgasm Equality Matters — And How to Get It.
+It first appeared in Tabu.zine.